MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer.md

 The **`navigator.install()` method will replace `onbeforeinstallprompt` for same domain installation**.
 When the method is called it will trigger the UA to prompt for the installation of an application.
 This is analogous to when the end user clicks on an affordance that the UA might have to inform the user of installing.
 On Edge, Chrome (desktop) and Samsung Internet (mobile), this would be then the user clicks on the 'app available' banner or related UX that appears on the omnibox of the browser.

+The threshold for ` navigator.install()` to resolve on same-domain installations uses the same checks that `onbeforeinstallprompt` currently has.
+The promise doesn't resolve until:
+1. Manifest and required fields are downloaded, parsed and checked.
+2. Engagement thresholds are met.
+3. Service Worker checks pass.

 When called on the same domain, the **`install()` method will trigger/open the prompt for installation the same way that using `onbeforeinstallprompt` does right now.** If the domain is not an installable PWA, then the promise returns a `DOMException` of type 'NotSupportedError'.

-* **Web app installation from associated domain:** An associated domain (out-of-scope of the PWA) could prompt for the installation of the web app (in a different domain).
+### **Web app installation from associated domain**

+An associated domain (out-of-scope of the PWA) could prompt for the installation of the web app (in a different domain).
 The typical use case for this is a website of a service that informs their customers about their (PWA) web app.

 ```javascript
 /* example of using navigator.install and permissions API */